CLEAN INDOOR AIR

-Help us build awareness around this important issue by sharing this information on social media using the hashtags #CleanIndoorAirPA and tagging us @TRUinPA!
+Help us build awareness around this important issue by sharing the completed worksheet or information from this page on social media using the hashtags #CleanIndoorAirPA and tagging us @TRUinPA!

 Plan a TRU Storm to educate others about the dangers of secondhand and thirdhand emissions, and the need for comprehensive clean indoor air policies.

 Pennsylvania Alliance to Control Tobacco (PACT).
 Clean Indoor Air.
 Available at https://pactonline.org/clean-indoor-air/

 U.S. Centers for Disease Control & Prevention.
 Health Effects of Secondhand Smoke.
 Available at https://www.cdc.gov/tobacco/data_statistics/fact_sheets/secondhand_smoke/health_effects/index.htm

 Campaign for Tobacco-Free Kids (2018).
 Health Harms from Secondhand Smoke.